theyworkforyou/uganda_updater/README.md

 # kuvukazim_updater

-An webhook handler for updating the [`DATASOURCE`](https://github.com/mysociety/kuvakazim/blob/master/DATASOURCE) file in the KuvakaZim Jekyll site.
+A webhook handler for updating the [`DATASOURCE`](https://github.com/mysociety/kuvakazim/blob/master/DATASOURCE) file in the KuvakaZim Jekyll site.

 ## Install